Sammy Rachels

+Early life

-Rachels was born, raised and lived his entire life in DeFuniak Springs, Florida.
+Rachels was born in DeFuniak Springs, Florida.
+He has lived in the town his entire life.
 He attended Columbus College and won the 1971 NAIA Championship.

-He turned professional in 1972.
+Professional career

-Rachels played on the PGA Tour from 1975–1985, and had 11 top-10 finishes in 123 career events.
-Although he never won, his career year was 1983 when he finished T-2 in the Danny Thomas Memphis Classic and the Bank of Boston Classic.
+In 1972, Rachels turned professional.
+Rachels played on the PGA Tour from 1975 to ;1985, and had 11 top-10 finishes in 123 career events.
+Although he never won, he recorded runner-up finishes at the Danny Thomas Memphis Classic and Bank of Boston Classic in 1983.
 He also had a runner-up finish in the unofficial Magnolia State Classic that year.
 His best finish in a major championship was T6 at the 1981 U.S. Open.
 Four back operations forced him to leave the Tour and take a club pro job near his home in the Florida Panhandle.

 Rachels joined the Nationwide Tour in his forties to prepare for the Champions Tour, which he joined after reaching the age of 50 in September 2000.
 He won three events in his first two years on the Champions Tour.